Posted by Cheri O'Neil on Monday, March 13, 2017 - 07:30

 CPA salary information

-Use the Salary Calculator for information by city and find salary data for more than 400 positions.
+Use the Salary Calculator for information by city and salary data for more than 400 positions.

 Job outlook for CPAs

 There’s more good news with regard to CPA jobs.
-The BLS projects that employment of accountants and auditors will grow about 11 percent from 2014 to 2020.
-So far, a tight labor market in 2016 has lowered unemployment rates for accounting and finance roles below the overall national rate of 5.0 percent.
+The Bureau of Labor Statistics (BLS) projects that employment of accountants and auditors will grow 11 percent from 2014 to 2020.
+So far, a short supply of skilled talent has lowered unemployment rates for accounting and finance roles below the overall national rate of 4.7 percent, as of February.

 As a result, CPA hiring has taken on a greater sense of urgency, with public accounting firms recruiting at all levels.
 Much of the activity is focused on adding professionals in audit and tax roles, but firms are also looking for expertise in risk, compliance, and mergers and acquisitions.